binkoni/netfilter_test/README.md

 # netfilter_test
-- Kernel module to block websites
+- Kernel module to block websites by host name
 - Add rules in firewall.rules